Secure FTP Server

-FTPS and SFTP possess FTP-like attributes.
+FTPS and SFTP protocols possess FTP-like attributes.
 In other words, they support: file transfers involving multiple files, directory listings, directory creations, directory deletions, and other remote file management activities.
-In addition, these protocols already come with security features like: encryption, authentication, and data integrity.
+In addition, FTPS and SFTP protocols already come with security features like: encryption, authentication, and data integrity.

 Advanced secure FTP servers like JSCAPE MFT Server typically offer both SFTP and FTPS alongside other file transfer protocols and augment their security attributes with events logging, data-at-rest encryption, additional authentication options, access control mechanisms, password management, DLP, and other features.

 Free license - Fully functional free Starter license with support for up to 3 users

 Data-in-motion encryption - Keeps contents of files confidential during transmission